Grant Guidelines and Procedures

 PEF cannot make a commitment to continue funding the same project for more than the current school year.
-Projects may be funded for a maximum of 2 consecutive years, since we believe that successful projects should be included in the school/district budget after our initial funding.

 While we are always looking for new, creative projects, we will, however, review applications for continued funding of previously awarded successful grants if the project has been reviewed, reconsidered and/or updated.
 Applications should clearly indicate that it is a request for continuation of funding from a previously awarded grant.